mcampi111/EMD-Stochastic-Embedding-for-PD-Speech/Cross Entropy/README.md

 # Optimal Time-Frequency EMD Partitions

 In this folder, the class constructing an optimal partition of the time-frequency plane is provided.
 The RandomParition.py module can be imported and used to compute it.
-Instructions are given in the file as follows:
+Instructions for the class are given in the file as follows:

 Class to estimate a partition of rectangle Pi = T x I for T = [t_0,t_N] and I = [omega_0,omega_M] into irregular grid of subrectangles given sample of points located in Pi.
 Etimation based on minmising Kullback–Leibler divergence between two distributions: